rktjmp/lush.nvim/BUILD.md

 </details>

-Note, you don't have to run this exported lua directly, you could still have your "core theme file" that takes a config and requires which ever theme is appropriate.
+Note, you don't have to run this exported lua directly, you could still have your "core colorscheme file" that takes a config and requires which ever colorscheme is appropriate.

 <details>